Workplace Mental Health & Lyra EAP Telehealth

 Understanding Workplace Mental Health Benefits

-Employers may offer several types of mental health support:
+Employers may offer several types of mental health support, including an employee assistance program model used by modern vendors like Lyra:

 - Employee Assistance Programs (EAPs): Free short-term counseling and referrals